MihaMarkic/godot-tscn-source-generator/README.md

 c) `if (Input.IsActionPressed(InputActions.MoveRight))` instead of `if (Input.IsActionPressed("move_right))`.
 Note that InputActions are global constants.

+d) `Scenes.Level` instead of `"res://Scenes/level.tscn"`.
+If scenes are not within a Scenes directory, that root class will be PackedScenes and access will be like `PackedScenes.SomeDirectory.SomeScene`.

 Besides providing Intellisense auto completition, it also helps when nodes are renamed in .tscn file.
 If this happens, code won't compile anymore and it would require update.